gerbera/gerbera/doc/scripting.rst

 ..
 Note::

-    if you want to use those additional Exif fields you need to compile MediaTomb with libexif support and also specify the fields of interest in the import section of your configuration file (See documentation about library-options).
+    if you want to use those additional Exif fields you need to compile Gerbera with libexif support and also specify the fields of interest in the import section of your configuration file (See documentation about library-options).